NFS FAQs for Azure NetApp Files

 For NFSv4.1 clients, Azure NetApp Files supports the NFSv4.1 file-locking mechanism that maintains the state of all file locks under a lease-based model.

 Per RFC 3530, Azure NetApp Files defines a single lease period for all state held by an NFS client.
-If the client does not renew its lease within the defined period, all states associated with the client's lease will be released by the server.
+If the client doesn't renew its lease within the defined period, all states associated with the client's lease will be released by the server.

 For example, if a client mounting a volume becomes unresponsive or crashes beyond the timeouts, the locks will be released.
 The client can renew its lease explicitly or implicitly by performing operations such as reading a file.